 The paper stops short of recommending switching to payroll tax financing.
 However, it notes that one step in that direction would be to modify the current tax system, which excludes employer contributions to health insurance from taxable income, thus effectively subsidizing private insurance by about $300 billion a year.
 Replacing this tax exclusion with a tax credit that phases out as income rises would move the system partway toward the benefits of payroll tax financing.

 Finkelstein, Amy, Casey McQuillan, Owen Zidar, and Eric Zwick.
 2023.
 “The Health Wedge and Labor Market Inequality.”
-BPEA Conference Draft, Spring.
+Brookings Papers on Economic Activity.
+Spring.
+425-475.

 Acknowledgements and disclosures